alterNERDtive/elite-scripts/README.md

     distancebetween     Calculates the distance between two systems.
-Will exit with code 1 on server error and code 2 if (one of) the systems could not be found on EDSM.
+Will exit with code 1 on server error and code 2 if (one of) the systems could not be found on EDSM. findCommander       Attempts to find a CMDR’s last known position.
+Will exit with code 1 on server error and code 2 if the CMDR could not be found on EDSM.
 ```

 ```